ngrok/ngrok-docs/docs/integrations/pinwheel/webhooks.md

     ngrok http 3000 --verify-webhook pinwheel --verify-webhook-secret {your api secret}
     ```

-1. Request a user to log into their payroll account.
+1. Request users to log into their payroll account.

     Confirm your localhost app receives an event notification and logs both headers and body in the terminal.